 Hard hail impact or strong winds can also cause cracks in roof shingles, which results in a bare spot in your roof.
 When shingles are cracked, the shingles can no longer effectively protect your roof from any type of weather.
 Cracks as small as an inch can allow damage inside your home and roof.

 How to Spot Hail Damage: Roof Inspection Guide

-Identifying hail destruction on your surroundings is pretty straight forward and obvious.
+Identifying hail destruction in your surroundings is pretty straightforward and obvious.
 However, roof damage can be harder to spot and not always the most visible, since it may not be seen from just looking at the roof from the ground up.